hrjheng/hrjheng.github.io/_pages/Experience.md

 </figure>

 To wrap up, here is a summary list of my publications (<a href="https://hrjheng.github.io/pdfs/Selected_publication.pdf" target="_blank">PDF</a>):

-* Paper
+- Paper

   1. Search for rare decays of Z and Higgs bosons to J/&psi; and a photon in proton-proton collisions at $$\sqrt{s}$$ = 13 TeV, [Eur.
 Phys.
 J. C 79 (2019)94](https://link.springer.com/article/10.1140%2Fepjc%2Fs10052-019-6562-5), and [CMS public results](http://cms-results.web.cern.ch/cms-results/public-results/publications/SMP-17-012/index.html)
   2. Search for the decay of a Higgs boson in the $$\ell\ell\gamma$$ channel in proton-proton collisions at $$\sqrt{s}$$=13 TeV, [JHEP 11 (2018) 152](https://link.springer.com/article/10.1007%2FJHEP11%282018%29152), and [CMS public results](http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG-17-007/index.html)
   3. First beam tests of prototype silicon modules for the CMS High Granularity Endcap Calorimeter, [JINST 13 (2018) no.10, P10023](http://iopscience.iop.org/article/10.1088/1748-0221/13/10/P10023/meta)

-* Oral presentation
+- Oral presentation

   1. <a href="https://hrjheng.github.io/pdfs/Pheno2019-CMSRareDecays.pdf" target="_blank">Searches for rare decays of the Higgs boson at CMS</a>, Phenomenology Symposium 2019, University of Pittsburgh
   2. [Study of Higgs and Z boson decaying into J/𝞇 + γ in pp collisions at √s=13TeV](https://hrjheng.github.io/pdfs/Korea_Diboson_20170915.pdf), Taiwan Korea joint workshop on particle physics, Seoul National University

-* Poster presentation
+- Poster presentation
   1. <a href="https://hrjheng.github.io/pdfs/Poster_TPS2019.pdf" target="_blank">Rare decays of the Higgs boson in the llγ final states in pp collisions at √s=13 TeV</a>, 2019 Annual Meeting of the Physical Society of Taiwan, National Chiao Tung University, Hsinchu, Taiwan
   2. <a href="https://hrjheng.github.io/pdfs/Poster_ICHEP.pdf" target="_blank">Search for Z and Higgs boson decaying into J/𝞇 + photon in pp collisions at 13 TeV</a>, 39th International Conference on High Energy Physics (2018), Seoul, Korea
   3. <a href="https://hrjheng.github.io/pdfs/PosterFinal_HaoRen.pdf" target="_blank">Searches for Z and Higgs boson decaying into J/𝞇 + γ in pp collisions at √s=13TeV with 2016 data</a>, 2018 Annual Meeting of the Physical Society of Taiwan, National Taiwan University, Taipei, Taiwan
   4. <a href="https://hrjheng.github.io/pdfs/Poster.pdf" target="_blank">Study of a Higgs boson decaying into a J/𝞇 meson and a photon in pp collisions at √s = 13 TeV</a>, Annual Meeting of the Physical Society of the Republic of China (Taiwan) 2017, Tamkang University, Taipei, Taiwan
   5. <a href="https://hrjheng.github.io/pdfs/PSROC_poster2ed.pdf" target="_blank">Study of a Higgs boson decaying into J/𝞇 particle and a photon in pp collisions at √s=13 TeV</a>, Annual Meeting of the Physical Society of the Republic of China 2016, National Sun Yat-sen University, Kaohsiung, Taiwan

-[//]: # (<embed src="https://hrjheng.github.io/pdfs/Selected_publication.pdf" type="application/pdf" />)
+[//]: # '<embed src="https://hrjheng.github.io/pdfs/Selected_publication.pdf" type="application/pdf" />'

 [//]: # (![Alt Text](/images/HJpsiG_animation.gif))

 ### Reference {#ref}

 [1] You can find me in the last picture in this [blog post](http://cylindricalonion.web.cern.ch/blog/201608/test-beam-tales-days-6-and-7)

 [2] CERN Courier [Jan/Feb 2019](https://cerncourier.com/wp-content/uploads/2019/04/CERNCourier2019JanFeb-digitaledition.pdf)